 - Extra mandatory DUI classes

 The specific increases will depend on your DUI conviction history.
 The more DUIs you have on your record for the past ten years, the harsher penalties you may face.
+If you’re facing a DUI charge with or without an enhanced sentence, you’ll want to work with a skilled lawyer.
+An attorney can fight to get your charges reduced and protect you from a damaging conviction.

 Field Sobriety Tests Are Not Mandatory

-- You were tired.
+- You were tired

-- You have a medical condition.
+- You have a medical condition

-- The officer was unclear in their instructions.
+- The officer was unclear in their instructions

-If you agreed to an FST, make sure you let your lawyer know what you remember about the experience as it may allow them to have that part of the officer’s testimony excluded from the trial.
+If you agreed to an FST, make sure you let your lawyer know what you remember about the experience, as it may allow them to have that part of the officer’s testimony excluded from the trial.

 Fighting the Evidence Against You in a DUI Case

-While there are many forms of evidence that may be used against you in a DUI, not all may be permitted.
+While many forms of evidence may be used against you in a DUI, not all may be permitted.
 If there is an error in how a piece of evidence was gathered, your lawyer may be able to invoke the exclusionary rule and submit a motion to suppress it.
 Errors that might occur in a DUI case include:

 - Improperly stopping you